-You can use that time to pay off any debt you may have or correct anything that is impacting your credit score negatively (does not include students loans, regular credit purchases, etc).
-For the best interest rates, try to maintain a score of above 740.
+You can use that time to pay off any debt you may have or correct anything that is impacting your credit score negatively (does not include student loans, regular credit purchases, etc).
+For the best interest rates, try to maintain a credit score of above 740.

 1. Check Your Credit Score